zgrimintes/G.R.O.S./README.md

 I will be updating these repositories as I continue making my game.
 If you see this and want to help don't hesitate!
 I am a begginer and I'm waiting for any improvement tips!

 Working on more functions at the moment.
+And a test